The Epic Kendrick Drake Rap Beef: A Complete Timeline

 I’m sure you’ve all heard of the Kendrick and Drake beef.
 From Kendrick’s initial feature on Future and Metro Bommin’s Song “Like That”, to “The Heart Part 6”, this beef had plentiful diss tracks for us to all enjoy, 10 to be exact.
 But what sparked this initial controversy?
+Let us take a look at the complete timeline of this decade long beef.

 Disclaimer: For more detailed analysis, please check out Genius.
 This is just an overview and brief analysis of the diss tracks released.